carstingaxion/gatherpress-venue-hierarchy/README.md

 ## Description

 This plugin extends GatherPress by adding a hierarchical location taxonomy.
 When an event is saved, the plugin geocodes the venue address and creates taxonomy terms organized by continent, country, state, city, street, and street number.
-A Gutenberg block displays these hierarchies with configurable level filtering and canonical URL handling.
+A Gutenberg block displays these hierarchies with configurable level filtering.

 ### What This Plugin Does